Gakamine/RanDomText/CONTRIBUTING.md

-Created by Antoine Joly and Benjamin Poux--Bourret Hosted by Louis Morandet
+Created by Antoine Joly and Benjamin Poux--Bouret Hosted by Louis Morandet